uaxpasha/pw3/README.md

 # Playwright Framework for Automation Testing

-Welcome to the Playwright Framework for automation testing!
+Welcome to the Playwright Framework for automation testing build by Pavlo Kokhaniuk!
 This framework is built using TypeScript and Playwright, providing a powerful toolset for writing end-to-end UI and API tests.

 ## Features